Steve Guppy: Style of play

-Port Vale player and lifelong fan Tom Pope described Guppy as "a very tricky winger, one who could go on the inside or the outside", and a player with good crossing ability.
+Port Vale player and lifelong fan Tom Pope described Guppy as "a very tricky winger, one who could go on the inside or the outside" and a player with good crossing ability.
 In May 2019, he was voted into the "Ultimate Port Vale XI" by members of the OneValeFan supporter website.

 Coaching career

-After a season as player-coach at Rochester, Guppy was recruited for the position of assistant coach to Gary Smith at Major League Soccer team Colorado Rapids.
-Having had one more year on his coaching contract with the Rochester Rhinos, Rochester released Guppy from his duties, allowing him to move onto a higher level of coaching.
+After a season as a player-coach at Rochester, Guppy was recruited for the position of assistant coach to Gary Smith at Major League Soccer team Colorado Rapids.
+Having had one more year of his coaching contract with the Rochester Rhinos, Rochester released Guppy from his duties, allowing him to move on to a higher level of coaching.
 He was assistant coach at the Colorado Rapids for three years, from 2009 to 2012.
-During his time at the club the Rapids lifted the MLS Cup in 2010.
+During his time at the club, the Rapids lifted the MLS Cup in 2010.
 He left the club when the Rapids parted company with Gary Smith in November 2011.
 In March 2012, Guppy reunited with his old boss Martin O'Neill at Sunderland to work as a part-time coach, giving extra specialised sessions on technical work to "Black Cats" young players.
 A few months later he settled into the role on a full-time basis.

 In April 2013, Guppy followed O'Neill out of Sunderland as incoming manager Paolo Di Canio appointed his own coaching staff.

 In 2014, he joined O'Neill's coaching staff to specifically coach the wingers and strikers of the Republic of Ireland national side.
 He helped former teammate Neil Aspin to coach Port Vale during 2018–19 pre-season.
 O'Neill was sacked by Ireland in November 2018 following relegation out of the UEFA Nations League B Group 3, and Guppy also lost his position.
 He went on to be reunited with Gary Smith at Nashville SC, where he worked as an assistant coach.
+Smith and Guppy were fired in May 2024.